imciner2/KiCad-Libraries/Readme.md

 # KiCad Libraries

+A library containing Kicad schematic symbols, footprints, and project templates.

 ## License

 This library is licensed under the Creative Commons BY-SA 4.0 license.
 The full legal text of the license may be found in the LICENSE.txt file in this repository.
 For more information about this license, please visit the Creative Commons Foundation (http://creativecommons.org/licenses/by-sa/4.0/).